shubhamghosal/appian-development/Scripts/README.md

 	<li> Validate Email Address : Script that is used to validate email address as entered by the user as an input text value to the interface.
 Regex flag is Defaults to "is" to match original functionality </li>
 	<li> Validate Name Without Special Character : Script that is used to validate an entered user name without any special character that usually does not appear on a user's full name.
 If true, then valid else invalid. </li>
 	<li> Validate Phone Number : Script that is used to validate phone number entered by a user </li>
+	<li> Validate Zip Codes : Script that is used to validate a user entered zip code </li>
 </ul>